A Survey on Session-based Recommender Systems: SBRS Problem Statement

 \section{SBRS Problem Statement}

-An RS can be seen as a system from the system perspective \cite{cao2016non,cao2015coupling}, which consists of multiple basic entities including \textit{users}, \textit{items} and their \textit{behaviors}, e.g., user-item interactions.
-These basic entities and behaviors form the core constituents of a \textit{session}, which is the core entity in an SBRS.
-Therefore, we first introduce these entities and behaviours as well as their definitions and properties, and then define the SBRS problem based on them.
-These definitions and properties will be further used for the characterization and categorization of SBRSs, etc. In addition, the main notations are described in Table \ref{tab:natation}.
+An RS can be seen as a system \cite{cao2016non,cao2015coupling}, which consists of multiple basic entities including \textit{users}, \textit{items} and their \textit{behaviours}, e.g., user-item interactions.
+These basic entities and behaviours form the core constituents of a \textit{session}, which is the core entity in an SBRS. \begin{footnotesize}